rakeshkambojvinayak/glia_assignment/README.md

 **Note**: The trained models are large in size.
 You can download them from the following link:
 [Trained Models on Google Drive](https://drive.google.com/file/d/1Q7jAkE0NYCyQ-VriAHjUMh7PA5ZFo6Oz/view?usp=sharing)

-I did not use any pre-trained LLM models, as I achieved satisfactory accuracy by coding the models from scratch.
+I did not use any pre-trained LLM or pretrained models, as I achieved satisfactory accuracy by coding the models from scratch.

 ## Running the Notebooks